PacificBiosciences/pb-CpG-tools/README.md

 ## Performance

-Given a ~30x coverage WGS aligned BAM, such as the example data above, it should take approximately 40 minutes to complete default mode pileup track generation on 16 threads using about 6 Gb of memory.
-Runtime should scale approximately linearly with thread count.
+Given a human ~30x WGS aligned BAM, such as the example data above, it should take approximately 40 minutes to complete default mode pileup track generation on 8 threads using 6 Gb of memory.
+Runtime should scale approximately linearly with thread count until limited by the filesystem's ability to read the bam file in parallel.
+Peak memory demand should be approximately constant for a human sample at 6 Gb regardless of thread count.

 ## Comparison to Version 1